General Dentistry in Oshawa, ON

 Dentistry is a very broad science that is divided into several branches.
 There’s general, pediatric, preventive dentistry, and more.
 At Conlin Dentistry in Oshawa, ON, we provide several dentistry services thanks to our diverse team of dentists and staff members.

 General dentistry is arguably the largest branch of dentistry.
-It encompasses most of the services adults get at the general dentist near you, as well as regular check-ups.
+It encompasses most of the services adults get at the general dentist nearby in Oshawa, as well as regular check-ups.
 Before anything is done, we’ll always explain your options and the final decision is yours.